BUILDING A TRAUMA-INFORMED SYSTEM OF CARE

 Together, we have:

-- Increased the number of children benefitting from evidence-based trauma treatment by twelve-fold (from 2008 to 2015)
+- Significantly increased the number of children benefitting from evidence-based trauma treatment

 - Developed a workforce in our state to deliver effective, evidence-based treatments to thousands of children and families each year, including: